postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 If you are unable to correctly install the `postman-proxy-ca.crt` certificate, or if the certificate is not allowing you to capture traffic, try regenerating and reinstalling the certificate.

 1. Make sure you are running Postman version 9.1 or later.
 See [Updating Postman](/docs/getting-started/installation-and-updates/#updating-postman).
-1. On the computer where the Postman app is installed, delete the `/Postman/Proxy` folder.
+1. On the computer on which Postman is installed, delete the `/Postman/Proxy` folder.
 You can find the folder in the following location:

     * **macOS:** `~/Library/Application Support/Postman/proxy`
     * **Windows:** `C:\Users\<user>\AppData\Roaming\Postman\proxy`
     * **Linux:** `~/.config/Postman/proxy`

-1. Close and restart the Postman app.
+1. Close and restart Postman.
 Postman regenerates the certificate.
 1. Follow the steps for your device to [reinstall the certificate](#capturing-https-traffic).